Content block block-customjs

 Submit an application through our online portal: Home | OC Health Care Agency – Environmental Health Division | My Health Department An application is required for each body of water.
 For example, a facility with a pool and a spa must submit two separate applications.

 Our team will email instructions regarding fees and payment submission.
 For the fastest turnaround time, completing payment online is recommended.
-Once the payment is complete, a separate email is sent out authorizing project initiation and connect the submitter with the assigned plan checker.
+Once payment is complete, an email will be sent that authorizes work to begin and provides your assigned plan checker’s contact information.

-After plastering is complete and the pool(s) are filled, the contractor must contact their assigned plan checker to schedule a final inspection before placing the pool(s) back into operation.
+After plastering is complete and the pool(s) are filled, the contractor must contact their assigned plan checker to schedule a final inspection.
+It can take up to 10 working days for the plan checker to have availability.
+A final written approval to operate must be obtained from Environmental Health Plan Check prior to placing the resurfaced/replastered body of water back into operation.

 Replaster Readiness Checklist